Seoul - Busan - Busan Coast - Gyeongju - Andong - Yeosu - Jeonju - Suwon - Seoul

 Day 11: SEOUL

 Breakfast at the hotel.
 Departure for an excursion to Suwon, a UNESCO World Heritage city renowned for its impressive fortress.
-Visit the Statue of King Jeongjo, known as one of the most beloved monarchs of the Joseon Dynasty; his legacy lives on in this city.
+Visit the Statue of King Jeongjo, known as one of the most beloved monarchs of the Joseon Dynasty, whose legacy lives on in this city.
 Stroll through Hwaseong Haenggung Palace, the former retirement palace of the royal family.
-Weather permitting, enjoy a traditional martial arts demonstration in the central courtyard.
+Weather permitting, we may see a traditional martial arts demonstration in the central courtyard.
 We will walk along the Hwaseong City Wall, which encircles the old city, and arrive at its imposing Yeonmudae-janganmun Gate.
 Traditional lunch at a local restaurant.
-In the afternoon, free time at the impressive Starfield Suwon Library and shopping center, where you can have a coffee or do some shopping.
+In the afternoon, free time at the impressive Starfield Suwon Library and shopping mall, where you can have a coffee or do some shopping if you wish.
 Return to Seoul.
 Overnight stay.

 What will you see today?